 tsx1<UIBuilder 2 allowVariableEditing={false} // Hides add/edit/delete buttons 3 initialVariables={systemVariables} 4 componentRegistry={myComponentRegistry} 5/>

-When allowVariableEditing
+When allowVariableEditing is false:

 Respond to variable definition changes in the editor: